-This post on Amazing Essiac Tea Benefits is sponsored by Discount Essiac Tea, but I only recommend products and services that I have personally tried and believe are of value to my readers.
+This post on Amazing Essiac Tea Benefits + Recipe is sponsored by Discount Essiac Tea, but I only recommend products and services that I have personally tried and believe are of value to my readers.
 All opinions in this post are my own.

 There are a number of amazing essiac tea benefits from promoting detoxing to immune support and more.
 If you are looking to improve your health, you’ll definitely want to add essiac tea to your daily regimen.

 It is said that essiac tea was originally used by Indigenous people in Canada to stave off all manner of health issues.
 It was popularized in 1922 by Rene Caisse, a nurse from Ontario, who found that it helped her patients tremendously.
 In fact, it is thanks to Caisse that this special tea gets it’s name; Essiac is Caisse spelled backwards.